paich64/C64MEGA65/README.md

   the C64's output and zoom in, so that the 16:9 screen real-estate is better utilized and you have a larger picture.
 Great for games.
 * Audio processing: Optionally improve the raw audio output of the system
-* Smart reset: Press the reset button briefly and only the C64 core is being reset; press it longer than 1.5 seconds and the whole machine is reset.
-The advantage of only resetting the C64 core is: All your options/settings remain intact and your file browser continues where you left off.
-The latter is particularly useful when browing large hierarchies of disk images.

 ### Constraints and Roadmap